2284238y/Team-1-Fernando-Martinez-YI-YI-LianSheng-Liu-/README.md

 <img width="373" alt="2018-04-12 23 21 59" src="https://user-images.githubusercontent.com/37375752/38708101-81ec97c0-3eac-11e8-9d2b-134c1e324407.png">

 More details about the hardware design and software design can be found in the [wiki](https://github.com/2284238y/Team-1-Fernando-Martinez-YI-YI-LianSheng-Liu-/wiki)

+* Proximity Sensor

+The PCB files for the proximity sensor can be found in the hardware(PCB) folder.

+The proximity sensor used: APDS-9960

+A suggested I2C switch: PCA9543 or a multiplier should be used (TODO).

 # Social media engagement